Shravan-Sundar14/Data-Engineering-Final/README.md

 5.  deploy on heroku
 6.  the output pictures have been uploaded aswell
 7.  a successful run should ensure you get the .csv file downloaded after running the .py file

+8. the output metrics of this execution can be found here https://github.com/Shravan-Sundar14/Data-Engineering-Final/blob/main/Output%20Metrics%20Data%20Engineering.pdf